WebReflection/es-class/README.md

 #### Desktop

   * IE 6 or greater
-  * Firefox 3 and greater
+  * Firefox 3 or greater
   * Chrome
   * Safari
   * Opera